Nestled on 38 acres in the heart of central Kentucky’s Bluegrass Region

 An inspired vision to work the rich fertile soil of the Kentucky Bluegrass in a county steeped with equine tradition, a tobacco and cattle farm gave way to what is now Equus Run Vineyards.
 The vision became reality in January 1998 with the combined efforts of friends and family.

-The visionary in this story is owner Cynthia Bohn who, coincidentally, also serves as our vineyard manager, winemaker and captain of the team.
+The visionary in this story is owner Cynthia Bohn who, coincidentally, also serves as our vineyard manager, winemaker, distiller and captain of the team.
 As a 31-year veteran of IBM Corp., she had the opportunity to travel the world and sample many wonderful cuisines and wines.
 As the story goes, Cynthia was examining the business case studies of wine giants Mondavi and Gallo as part of continuing business education curriculum at the IBM Harvard Business Institute.
-As she researched numerous wineries in the region, her mind gave way to thoughts of her own vineyard and winery in Kentucky.
-Countless hours of dedicated research later, the business plan was born and Woodford County, Kentucky had its first winery and vineyard in 1998.
+As she researched numerous wineries in the region, her mind gave way to thoughts of her own winery in Woodford County, Kentucky.

 Having grown up on a tobacco farm in Hart County, Cynthia is well-versed in “Farming 101” and learned the value of hard work from her parents.
 On any one day she may be repairing a motor, pruning or introducing tours.
 The winery and vineyard, surrounded by the meandering South Elkhorn Creek, boasts rich soils that were initially cattle fields with tobacco and hay crops.
 With the help of local farmers, the fields were cultivated and planted in vines.

-Each summer, Equus Run Vineyards offers music at the vineyard series and showcases both national and local musicians in our stone terraced outdoor amphitheater stage.
+Each summer, Equus Run offers music at the winery and showcases both national and local musicians in our stone terraced outdoor amphitheater stage.
 Starting each May the “Sunday Tunes in the Vines” series starts with free music each Sunday.
-We invite you to sip, stroll and simply enjoy our vineyards and winery while visiting the “Horse Capital of the World.”
+We invite you to sip, stroll and simply enjoy our winery and distillery while visiting the “Horse Capital of the World.”

 Our geography is fortunate to have 4 distinct seasons, plenty of rainfall, and rich soils.

-Over twenty years of experience has been used to create our wines with depth and complexity
+Over 25 years of experience has been used to create our products with depth and complexity

 For grape harvest, press and fermentation, we use traditional winemaking techniques and equipment.
 Our renovated tobacco barn winery holds many stainless steel fermentation tanks ranging from 500 to 2,600 gallons.
 Tobacco barns have natural cooling and ventilation, thus the winery stays a temperate 68 degrees and is perfect for the barrels aging in-house.
 And the winter is always chilly with the outside ambient temperature sometimes below freezing, providing natural cold stabilization for the wine to clarify.
 It’s harmony in working with Mother Nature!